txpipe/tx3/docs/getting-started/basic-concepts.md

 ## UTxO Model

-UTxO (Unspent Transaction Output) is the accounting model used by blockchains like Cardano.
+UTxO (Unspent Transaction Output) is the accounting model used by blockchains like Bitcoin & Cardano.
 In this model:

 - The blockchain state is represented by a set of unspent transaction outputs
 - Each UTxO has: